kopaka1822/ImageViewer/Docs/getting_started.md

 ### Batch Processing

-The following example converts all pfm files from the pictures directory to png files:
+The following Python script converts all pfm files from the pictures directory to png files:
 ```python
 import os
 ImageConsolePath = "C:/ImageViewer/ImageConsole.exe"